 How You Can Use Testing for Optimal Results

 As with all types of marketing and advertising, there is no magic formula for creating a successful direct response campaign.
 You may think you know what your customers want, only to discover that they are on a different page.
-So it pays to do a little smaller scale testing to learn what works and what doesn’t before you commit your full budget to a wider rollout.
+So it pays to do a smaller scale testing to learn what works and what doesn’t before you commit your full budget to a wider rollout.

 Of course, you first need to define what you want your direct marketing to accomplish.
 Having a clearly defined goal is critical.
 Often this means formulating a specific question to be answered, such as, “Which version will generate the most click-throughs to our landing page?” rather than the more vague and harder to quantify, “Which version is best?”